 The stunning tree on Main Street Square comes to life each night at 5:30 p.m.
 The lighting ceremony begins with a focus on the true meaning of Christmas — the birth of Jesus Christ — and includes the performance of two light “shows” choreographed to upbeat holiday songs.
 The tree itself is a sight to see with 400 ornaments and over 350,000 colorful LED lights.
 Light shows take place every 15 minutes for the remainder of the night.

-5. Eat a funnel cake or hot apple dumplings with cinnamon ice cream
+5. Roast your own s’mores and eat hot apple dumplings with cinnamon ice cream

 6. Watch and join in on the nightly light parade (10 minutes)